onflow/fcl-js/packages/dev-wallet/README.md

 All information in Identities are optional and may not be there.
 All values can be stored on chain, but most probably shouldn't.

-We would love to see Wallet Providers to enable the user to control the following info publicly, sort of a public profile starter kit.
+We would love to see Wallet Providers to enable the user to control the following info publicly, sort of a public profile starter kit if you will.
-FCL will always publicly try to fetch these when asked for a users information.
-It is up to the Wallet provider to supply them if they want to overload the values, but we would recommend updating the public values if they change.
+FCL will always publicly try to fetch these fields when asked for a users information and it will be up to the Wallet provider to make sure they are there and keep them up to date if the user wants to change them.

 - **`name`** -- A human readable name/alias/nym for a dApp users display name
 - **`avatar`** -- A fully qualified url to a smaller image used to visually represent the dApp user